 “Want me to take you seriously?
 Stop being a coward and quit your job already.“

-Of course, nobody will ever say it this to your face (unless they’re really mean), but the attitude is out there.
+Of course, nobody will ever say it this to your face (unless they're really mean), but the attitude is out there.
 Have you encountered it too?
-I’ve sensed this sentiment from a number of people and it bothers me.
+I've sensed this sentiment from a number of people and it bothers me a lot.

-I’ve actually heard these comments from a lot of non-real-estate people too.
-Unless I can tell someone about one of my BIG recent success stories (the kind where I’ve made more with one deal than my entire year’s salary), they dismiss me almost immediately… as if my part-time real estate business is some pathetic attempt at making myself feel special.
+I've actually heard these comments from a lot of non-real-estate people too.
+Unless I can tell someone about one of my BIG recent success stories (the kind where I've made five or six figures in one transaction), they dismiss me almost immediately… as if my part-time real estate gig is a pathetic attempt to make myself feel special.

-I remember back when I started telling my friends that I was buying and selling vacant land on the side, most of them just didn’t get it.
-Many of them responded with the same kind of non-verbal (but still obvious) skepticism about what I was doing.
+I remember back when I started telling my friends that I was buying and selling vacant land on the side, most of them just didn't get it.
+Many of them responded with the same kind of obvious skepticism about what I was doing.

-Without so much as saying the words, this was the kind of vibe I would get from them:
+Without so much as saying the words, I would get this kind of vibe from them:

-“Oh, that’s cute!
-It’ll be good for you to get this out of your system.”
+“Oh, that's cute!
+It'll be good to get this out of your system.”

 “How sweet… that sounds like a happy little phase you're in.”